Expensify/App/docs/articles/expensify-classic/expensify-card/Continuous-Reconciliation.md

 - You can run a Bank Reconciliation Summary displaying entries in the Liability Account referencing individual payments, as well as entries that reduce the Clearing Account balance to unapproved expenses.
 - **Important**: To bring your Liability Account balance to 0, enable marking transactions as reconciled in Xero.
 When a Spend Money bank transaction in the Liability Account has a matching Receive Transaction, you can mark both as Reconciled using the provided hyperlink.

-**Note**: If Auto-Reconciliation is disabled for your company's Expensify Cards, a Domain Admin can set an export account for individual cards via **Settings > Domains > *Domain Name* > Company Cards > Edit Exports**.
+**Note**: If Continuous Reconciliation is disabled for your company's Expensify Cards, a Domain Admin can set an export account for individual cards via **Settings > Domains > *Domain Name* > Company Cards > Edit Exports**.
 The Expensify Card transactions will always export as a Credit Card charge in your accounting software, regardless of the non-reimbursable setting in their accounting configuration.

 ## NetSuite